Skip to main content

 Deploy the U-Boot binary to an Image

-To deploy your custom U-Boot binary to an image, follow the steps described bellow:
+To deploy your custom U-Boot binary to an image, follow the steps described below:

-1. Start from a Existing Sample Image: Download and extract one of the Toradex prebuilt images.
-Choose the appropriate image for your SoM in the Reference Images for Yocto Project Software Downloads
+1. Start from an existing sample image: Download and extract one of the Toradex prebuilt images.
+Choose the appropriate image for your SoM in the Reference Images for Yocto Project Software Downloads.

-4. Deploy the Toradex Easy Installer Image: You may now use the above prepared Toradex Easy Installer package with the Toradex Easy Installer.
+1. Deploy the Toradex Easy Installer image: You may now use the above prepared Toradex Easy Installer package with the Toradex Easy Installer.

 Send Feedback!